 - Submit completed and signed Admission Application Parts 1 through 8 (available on line at www.besmart.com). - Complete Student Commitment and Confidential Report (Part 3).
 If LDS, interview with your bishop and stake president and submit Part 3 to them.
-If not LDS, interview with a clergy member of your own faith (or an LDS bishop) and submit Part 3 to him.
+If not LDS, interview with a clergy member of your own faith (or an LDS bishop)

+and submit Part 3 to him.
 Note: an ecclesiastical endorsement must be completed each year before Fall Semester registration.
 Endorsements expire April 1st of each year.

-- Submit Confidential Statement of Finances (Part 8) verifying available funding (2005-06 minimum amount of \$10,100 U.S. for LDS members, or \$11,700 U.S. for non-LDS, plus \$2,000 per dependent) with accompanying verification in Parts 8b and 8c if applicable. - Submit high school transcript or evidence of high school graduation. - Submit nonrefundable \$30 application fee. - Submit deposit in amount of \$2,500 (fully refundable if the student does not attend). - If currently in the U.S. in F-1 status, submit verification of immigration status (visa and I-94), copy of I-20 and status letter from transferring institution. - If currently in the U.S. but not in F-1 status, contact the admissions office for information on application to change status.
-Change of status will be considered only if valid under current BICE regulations.
+- Submit Confidential Statement of Finances (Part 8) verifying available funding (2006-07 minimum amount of \$10,100 U.S. for LDS members, or \$11,700 U.S. for non-LDS, plus \$2,000 per dependent) with accompanying verification in Parts 8b and 8c if applicable. - Submit high school transcript or evidence of high school graduation. - Submit nonrefundable \$30 application fee. - Submit deposit in amount of \$2,500 (fully refundable if the student does not attend). - If currently in the U.S. in F-1 status, submit verification of immigration status (passport # and I-94), copy of I-20 and status letter from transferring institution. - If currently in the U.S. but not in F-1 status, contact the admissions office for information on application to change status.
+Change of status will be considered only if valid under current BCIS regulations.
 Attendance is conditional upon receipt of F-1 status.
 Students who do not qualify or who do not receive the status requested may not attend. - Submit evidence of English proficiency if English is not your native language.
-(Minimum TOEFL score of 500 or higher with sub-scores no lower than 50 in any category; or the computerized TOEFL score of 173 or higher with sub-scores no lower than 17 in any category; or an official Michigan test which includes a writing section with a score of 80 or higher with sub-scores not lower than 78.)
-International students must apply by July 31 for Fall Semester or December 1 for Winter.
-Only those items submitted by the deadline will be considered.
+(Minimum paper TOEFL score of 500 or higher with all sub-scores at least 50; or computer TOEFL score of 173 or higher with all sub-scores at least 17; internet TOEFL of 66 with subscores of 17 in reading and writing, 16 in listening and speaking; or an official Michigan test which includes a writing section with a score of 80 or higher with sub-scores at least 78 and a speaking score at least 4.1.)